symblai/symbl-docs/api-reference/getting-started.md

 ---
 ### Request and Response Format

 Symbl APIs use standard HTTPS requests and responses.
-Our reponses are returned in the standard [JSON](https://www.json.org/json-en.html) format.
+Our responses are returned in the standard [JSON](https://www.json.org/json-en.html) format.

 For Transcript generation, we return a formatted transcript in [Markdown](/docs/conversation-api/transcript/#create-transcript-in-markdown) and [SRT](/docs/conversation-api/transcript/#create-transcript-in-srt) format.